 Yoga Toes are really cool jelly toe separators that help your feet and toes realign and relax after being cooped up in your shoes all day.
 Based on reviews, I’m holding out hope that using the YogaToes daily will help me align my toes and avoid painful bunion removal surgery.

-I’m also avoiding wearing high heels, having traded them in for a pair of supportive, roomy Birkenstock sandals or my athletic shoes.
+I’m also avoiding wearing high heels, having traded them in for a pair of supportive, roomy Birkenstock sandals or athletic shoes.

 Pssst…..Using a topical cannabis salve or cream on my foot and ankle also really helps 🙂